-When purchasing and using a battery container, it is essential to check whether it meets the proper certifications and safety standards.
-Because battery containers are used for energy storage and often contain hazardous materials, they must comply with strict regulations.
-These standards not only ensure safety but also ensure that the storage and transport of batteries are legally regulated.
+When purchasing and using a battery container, it is essential to ensure that it meets the correct certifications and safety standards.
+Because battery containers are used for energy storage and often contain hazardous substances, they must comply with strict regulations.
+These standards not only guarantee safety but also ensure that the storage and transport of batteries are regulated by law.

 Certifications such as UN 3480, CE marking, and ISO standards are important requirements for battery containers.
-They ensure that containers can withstand extreme conditions, are safe for use in various environments, and comply with international safety regulations.
-For companies and organizations that work with battery storage, it is crucial to know which certifications are required and why they are important.
+They ensure that the containers can withstand extreme conditions, are safe for use in various environments, and comply with international safety regulations.
+For companies and organizations working with battery storage, it is crucial to know which certifications are required and why they are important.

 To ensure that a battery container meets legal requirements and is safe to use, the following certifications are important: